Filtering data on a dashboard

 -

-As a result, only data for the selected territory is left on the map and in the widgets.
+As a result, only data for the selected territories will remain on the scene:

 -